awsdocs/amazon-kendra-developer-guide/doc_source/API_DescribeDataSource.md

 The request accepts the following data in JSON format\.

  ** [Id](#API_DescribeDataSource_RequestSyntax) **   <a name="Kendra-DescribeDataSource-request-Id"></a>
-The unique identifier of the data source to describe\.
+The identifier of the data source connector\.
 Type: String
 Length Constraints: Minimum length of 1\.
 Maximum length of 100\.
 Pattern: `[a-zA-Z0-9][a-zA-Z0-9_-]*`
 Required: Yes

  ** [IndexId](#API_DescribeDataSource_RequestSyntax) **   <a name="Kendra-DescribeDataSource-request-IndexId"></a>
-The identifier of the index that contains the data source\.
+The identifier of the index used with the data source connector\.
 Type: String
 Length Constraints: Fixed length of 36\.
 Pattern: `[a-zA-Z0-9][a-zA-Z0-9-]*`